makerdao/auction-keeper/README.md

 `auction-keeper` directly interacts with auction contracts deployed to the Ethereum blockchain.
 Decisions which involve pricing are delegated to _bidding models_.

-_Bidding models_ are simple processes, external to the main `auction-keeper` process.
-As they do not have to know anything about blockchain and smart contracts, they can be implemented in basically any programming language.
-The only thing they need to do is to read and write JSON documents they exchange with `auction-keeper`.
+_Bidding models_ are simple processes, external to the main `auction-keeper` process and can be implemented in basically any programming language.
+They only need to pass JSON objects to and from `auction-keeper`.
 The simplest example of a bidding model is a shell script which echoes a fixed price.

+## Responsibilities
+The keeper is responsible for
+1) Monitoring all active auctions
+2) Discovering new auctions
+3) Ensuring a bidding model is running for each active auction
+4) Passing auction status to each bidding model
+5) Processing each bidding model output and submitting bids

-### Monitoring ongoing auctions and discovering new ones
+### Monitoring active auctions and discovering new auctions

-The main task of this keeper, as already outlined above, is to constantly monitor all ongoing auctions, discover new ones, ensure that an instance of bidding model is running for each auction, provide these instances of the current status of their auctions and bid according to decisions taken by them.

-The way the auction discovery and monitoring mechanism works at the moment is simplistic for illustration purposes.
-It basically operates as a loop which kicks in on every new block enumerating all auctions from `1` to `auctionsStarted`.
+For every new block, all auctions from `1` to `auctionsStarted` are checking for active status.
-Bidding models are checked every 2 seconds and submitted where appropriate.

-### Starting and stopping bidding models
+If a new auction is detected, a new bidding model is started.

+#### Ensure bidding model is running for each active auction

 `auction-keeper` maintains a collection of child processes, as each bidding model is its own dedicated process.
 New processes (new _bidding model_ instances) are spawned by executing a command according to the